Septh/ts-run/.github/README.md

 }
 ```

-For reference, you can find such a `tsconfig.json` file in the [test folder](./test/tsconfig.json) of this repository.
+For reference, you can find such a `tsconfig.json` file at [the root](./tsconfig.json) of this repository.

 ## Using with a test-runner